Peruvian Hairless Dog: Characteristics

-The gene that causes hairlessness also results in the breed often having fewer teeth than other breeds,mostly lacking molars and premolars.
-All are born with full sets of puppy teeth, but these are not fully replaced by adult teeth as they naturally fall out, leaving them with varying levels of adult dentition.
+The gene that causes hairlessness also results in the dogs often having fewer teeth than other breeds, mostly lacking molars and premolars.

-The hairlessness trait is a dominant double lethal mutation, which means that homozygotic hairlessness does not exist.
-Homozygous embryos, those with two copies of the gene, do not develop in the womb.
-This results in an average birthrate of 2:1, hairless:coated.
+The hairlessness trait is an incompletely dominant lethal mutation, which means that hairlessness does not breed true.
+Embryos homozygous for the mutation do not develop in the womb.
+This results in an average birthrate of 2:1 of hairless to coated puppies.